alexandrei64/100SwiftUI/TempConvert/README.md

 ## 📝 Notes

+Built a temperature conversion app that works around the logic of taking any input temperature input, converting it to a normalized value in Celsius and then converting it to the requested output.

 ## 🏆 Challenges

-> You need to build an app that handles unit conversions: users will select an input unit and an output unit, then enter a value, and see the output of the conversion.
+> Build an app that handles unit conversions: users will select an input unit and an output unit, then enter a value, and see the output of the conversion.
 > Which units you choose are down to you.

 ## 📸 Screenshots